A Hessian Geometric Structure of Chemical Thermodynamic Systems with Stoichiometric Constraints

 Next, we calculate the Bregman divergences on $\mathcal{X}$ and $\mathcal{Y}$, Eqs. (\ref{BDX}) and (\ref{BDY}):

 where we use Eqs. (\ref{IGTPg}), (\ref{IGmapXtoY}), (\ref{IGDTPg}) and (\ref{IGmapYtoX}).
-Note that, for the ideal-gas cases, the Bregman divergences on $\mathcal{X}$ reduces to the generalized Kullback-Leibler divergence \cite{m1,05,07}.
+Note that, for the ideal gas cases, the Bregman divergences on $\mathcal{X}$ reduces to the generalized Kullback-Leibler divergence \cite{m1,05,07}.
 Therefore, if the consistency condition, Eq. (\ref{esposi}), holds, that is, if the equilibrium state exists, we can evaluate the total entropy production by the generalized Kullback-Leibler divergence through Eq. (\ref{III1}).
-This result was reported in previous work \cite{07,a3,a4,m1} based on the mass-action kinetics and the local detailed balance condition.
-Also, by using the Bregman divergences on $\mathcal{Y}$, Eq. (\ref{BDIGY}), we can rephrase Prescription 1 to identify the equilibrium state for the ideal-gas cases as \begin{remark} {\bf (}{\it {\bf Ideal} {\bf Gas}}{\bf )} $\left(\bm{0}\right)$ From given stoichiometry matrices, $S$ and $O$, and a reservoir condition $(\tilde{T},\tilde{\mu})$, we confirm the consistency condition, Eq. (\ref{esposi}). $\left(\bm{1}\right)$ The convex functions $\varphi\left(x\right)$ and $\varphi^{*}\left(y\right)$ are given as Eqs. (\ref{IGTPg}) and (\ref{IGDTPg}) . $\left(\bm{2}\right)$ By solving the simultaneous equations $y_{i}S_{r}^{i}+\tilde{\mu}_{m}O_{r}^{m}=0$, we get the equilibrium manifold $\mathcal{V}_{\mathrm{E}\mathrm{Q}}^{\mathcal{Y}}(\tilde{T},\tilde{\mu})$ in $\mathcal{Y}$. $\left(\bm{3}\right)$ We calculate the initial chemical potential $y^{0}$ by substituting a given initial density $x_{0}$ into Eq. (\ref{IGmapXtoY}). $\left(\bm{4}\right)$ By employing the variational form, Eq. (\ref{main1}), with the Bregman divergence, Eq. (\ref{BDIGY}), we obtain the equilibrium state $y^{\mathrm{E}\mathrm{Q}}$. $\left(\bm{5}\right)$ The substitution of $y^{\mathrm{E}\mathrm{Q}}$ into Eq. (\ref{IGmapYtoX}) leads to the equilibrium density $x_{\mathrm{E}\mathrm{Q}}$.
+This result was reported in previous work \cite{07,a3,a4,m1} based on the mass action kinetics and the local detailed balance condition.
+Also, by using the Bregman divergences on $\mathcal{Y}$, Eq. (\ref{BDIGY}), we can rephrase Prescription 1 to identify the equilibrium state for the ideal gas cases as \begin{remark} {\bf (}{\it {\bf Ideal} {\bf Gas}}{\bf )} $\left(\bm{0}\right)$ Confirm the consistency condition, Eq. (\ref{esposi}), from given stoichiometric matrices, $S$ and $O$, and the reservoir condition $(\tilde{T},\tilde{\mu})$. $\left(\bm{1}\right)$ The convex functions $\varphi\left(x\right)$ and $\varphi^{*}\left(y\right)$ are given as Eqs. (\ref{IGTPg}) and (\ref{IGDTPg}) . $\left(\bm{2}\right)$ Determine the equilibrium manifold $\mathcal{V}_{\mathrm{E}\mathrm{Q}}^{\mathcal{Y}}(\tilde{\mu})$ in $\mathcal{Y}$ by solving the simultaneous equations $y_{i}S_{r}^{i}+\tilde{\mu}_{m}O_{r}^{m}=0$. $\left(\bm{3}\right)$ Calculate the initial chemical potential $y^{0}$ by substituting a given initial density $x_{0}$ into Eq. (\ref{IGmapXtoY}). $\left(\bm{4}\right)$ Obtain the equilibrium state $y^{\mathrm{E}\mathrm{Q}}$ by employing the variational form, Eq. (\ref{main1}), with the Bregman divergence, Eq. (\ref{BDIGY}). $\left(\bm{5}\right)$ The substitution of $y^{\mathrm{E}\mathrm{Q}}$ into Eq. (\ref{IGmapYtoX}) leads to the equilibrium density $x_{\mathrm{E}\mathrm{Q}}$.
 Also, the heat dissipation during a relaxation is computed by Eq. (\ref{heaty}). \end{remark}